Antonio Buonfigli

 Antonio or Antonio d'Ariodante Buonfigli (1680 - circa 1750) was an Italian painter of the late-Baroque period.

 Biography

-He was born and active in Siena.
+He was born and active in Siena then part of the Grand Duchy of Tuscany.
 Leonardo Massimiliano de Vegni, an engraver, was one of his pupils.
 Buonfigli painted a Baptism of St Trofimo found in the Pinacoteca Nazionale di Siena.

 An inventory of works in Siena from 1840, listed the following works: